FOLIO 03J · Mental health

 The telehealth shift was the single largest economic lever

 Mental health was the most rapid and most durable telehealth adopter post-pandemic.
-SAMHSA NSDUH 2024 data shows roughly 65 percent of behavioral health visits are now delivered via telehealth, with the share above 80 percent for established-patient psychotherapy.
+Federal and industry survey data indicate that a majority of behavioral health visits are now delivered via telehealth, with the share highest for established-patient psychotherapy.
 The economic impact on practices has been substantial.

 For a 6-clinician psychotherapy practice running 48 session-hours a day at $175 per session, the pre-pandemic all-in-person book lost roughly 35 percent to no-shows, or 17 sessions a day, $2,975 a day, $654,500 a year.
 Shifting to 75 percent telehealth at 15 percent no-show and 25 percent in-person at 35 percent residual no-show shifts the math: weighted no-show rate becomes 20 percent, lost sessions 9.6 a day, $1,680 a day, $369,600 a year.
 Annual recovery: roughly $285,000 from no-show reduction alone, on top of the patient-experience and access benefits.